BARCUD MOTOR CLUB

 Environmental Scrutineering and Scrutineering will open at 07.00.
 Individual times may be given in the Final Instructions.
 Any competitor not signed on by 09.30 may be excluded and his/her place offered to a reserve.
 Cars will be identified by two rally plates, supplied by the organisers, which must be affixed to the nearside window and rear of the car.
 These should be removed at the finish of the event or on retirement, whichever is sooner.
 It is the competitors’ responsibility to ensure that the plates are legible throughout the event.

 Competitors will be supplied with a rally pack on successful completion of signing-on.
-The entire route will be denoted by test diagrams and marked maps (for the neutral sections), containing all the information necessary to enable the competitors to comply with R9.1.1, R9.1.2, R9.2, R9.2.1, R9.2.2 and R9.2.3.
+The entire route will be denoted by test diagrams and marked maps (for the neutral or transport sections), containing all the information necessary to enable the competitors to comply with R9.1.1, R9.1.2, R9.2, R9.2.1, R9.2.2 and R9.2.3.
+Maps and test diagrams will be issued at MC 1.

 PLEASE NOTE THAT ANY COMPETITOR FOUND TO BE DIVULGING, OR HAVING DIVULGED, ROUTE INFORMATION TO SPECTATORS WILL BE EXCLUDED ON THE SPOT.
 YOU HAVE BEEN WARNED.